 - The last two Saturdays before every election from 9:00AM to 5:00PM

-NOTE: Normal in-person absentee voting ends at 5:00PM on the last Saturday immediately preceding the Tuesday election date.
+NOTE: Normal in-person early voting ends at 5:00PM on the last Saturday immediately preceding the Tuesday election date.

 For questions or more information about absentee voting please contact the Registrar’s Office.
 More information about absentee voting is available by visiting the Department of Elections Absentee Voting Page.